On Demand (eLearning)

 - interpret legal and ethical principles governing assessment, treatment and the therapeutic relationship.

-This course includes instructional activities throughout, including case scenarios for group discussion, interactive review quizzes and embedded self-reflection questions to help link content to practice.
+This course includes instructional activities throughout, including case scenarios, interactive review quizzes and embedded self-reflection questions to help link content to practice.

 To receive a letter of completion for this course, you are expected to:

 - read all the course content